skielo/WordFinder/README.md

 > In the repo you will find two files _board.txt_ and wordStream.txt which are demo for the console app.

 Once you select the file the application console is going to ask you for the words stream.
-You need to provide another file path but this time should have a single line that contains all the words to search separated with a black space.
+You need to provide another file path but this time should have a single line that contains all the words to search separated with a blank space.
-> If you provde more than one line the application is going to considere only the first one.
+> If you provide more than one line the application is going to considere only the first one.

 #### Running the Rest API